docsforadobe/after-effects-scripting-guide/docs/propertybase.rst

 **Description**

 A special name for the property used to build unique naming paths.
 The match name is not displayed, but you can refer to it in scripts.
 Every property has a unique match-name identifier.
 Match names are stable from version to version regardless of the display name (the name attribute value) or any changes to the application.
-Unlike the display name, it is not localized.An indexed group may not have a name value, but always has a match Name value.
+Unlike the display name, it is not localized.
+An indexed group may not have a name value, but always has a matchName value.
 (An indexed group has the type ``PropertyType.INDEXED_GROUP``; see :ref:`PropertyBase.propertyType`.)

 **Type**